MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 * Updated method doMetaReplaceQuery() in replacer.php as start of update to new WP and PHP principles.
 (Old code works but is very old fashioned)

 = 3.0.0 =
-* Update method doMetaReplaceQuery in replacer.php
+* Update method doMetaReplaceQuery in replacer.php.
+Used Copilot to review and update replacer.php for PHPStan Level 8.
-* added a new hook for the standard media upload to have Metadata for webp and avif identical to jpg.
+* Added a new hook for the standard media upload to have Metadata for webp and avif identical to jpg.
 Rework of Metadata Extractor.
+* Rework of 'trigger_after_rest' for PHPStan Level 8 and removed the update of the slug in title change.
+Implemented the usage of the new setting to update content with caption and title.
 * BREAKING CHANGE: Minimum PHP is now 8.x.
 Minor Updates in almost all PHP-Files.
-* Added simple Admin Settings page mainly for the new Hook.
-(AdminSettings.php.)
+* Added simple Admin Settings page mainly for the new Hook (AdminSettings.php.) and some for the existing REST-API.
 * Test with WP 7.0